lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-03/03-week-03-certificate-anatomy/submissions/lab-03-certificate-chain.md

 5. Why do intermediate certificates exist?
 Intermediate certificates exist to improve security and protect the root CA. Even though both root and intermediate certificates have CA:TRUE, the root CA is kept highly secure and is not used for everyday signing.
 Instead, intermediate CAs are used to issue certificates.
 If an intermediate is compromised, it can be revoked without affecting the root CA or the entire trust system.

 ---

+## Key Findings

+1. The root CA (Sectigo Public Server Authentication Root E46) is self-signed — its Subject and Issuer fields are identical, making it the ultimate trust anchor
+2. Each certificate's Issuer field matches the Subject of the certificate that signed it, creating an unbroken chain of trust from the leaf to the root
+3. The leaf certificate has CA:FALSE, preventing it from signing other certificates, while both the intermediate and root have CA:TRUE, allowing them to issue certificates
+4. When attempting manual verification with a downloaded root certificate, the chain failed to validate.
+However, using the system trust store (by omitting the `-CAfile` flag or using Mozilla's CA bundle) allowed verification to succeed.
+This demonstrates that operating systems maintain their own curated trust stores containing pre-approved root CAs.
+The system trust store worked because it already contained the Sectigo root CA, while the manually downloaded root may have been incomplete or required additional chain validation that OpenSSL couldn't resolve without access to the full system trust infrastructure

+---